StockSharp/AlgoTrading/Designer/Gallery/Schemas/Fibonacci_Retracement_Reversal/README.md

 - Two formula blocks turn the raw prices into the distance from the close to each level, divided by the range, so a single buffer constant serves both sides.
 - Every entry passes through a logical AND of three flags: the level, the candle body and the position compared with a zero constant.
 - The two exit blocks are triggered straight from the moving-average comparisons and are set to close-position mode; all four order blocks share one volume constant.
-- Deliberate simplifications: the original works on one-minute candles and pauses for 500 bars after every trade, which no block can express, so the diagram runs on five-minute candles and trades again as soon as the conditions return.
-Expect it to hold positions for a handful of bars instead of days; raising the MA period lengthens them.
+- The diagram runs on five-minute candles and can trade again as soon as its conditions return.
+Expect it to hold positions for a handful of bars; raising the MA period lengthens them.

 ## Usage